 Yes, there are screening tests for skin cancer.
 A screening exam is a visual inspection of your skin from head to toe conducted by a doctor.
 We recommend you get screened annually if you fall under on one or more of the following groups:

-Along with regular exams from your doctor, you can do a self-scan at home.
+Along with regular exams from your doctor, you can do a self-scan at home to look for signs of skin cancer.
 Being familiar with your skin will help you notice changes as well as new growths.
-Simply follow the ABC’s of skin cancer:
+Simply follow the ABCs of skin cancer:

 Be sure to let your doctor know if you have any sores that don’t heal or see a change in a mole or freckle.

-If during your screening, your doctor finds something suspicious, the next step is to get a biopsy.
+Your doctor might use dermascopy or photomapping to learn more any suspicious spots on your skin.
+Should your doctor find something suspicious during these tests, the next step is to get a biopsy.
 This includes partial or full removal of the suspicious mole or lesion on the skin to be tested in a lab.

-Staging of basal cell skin cancers is rarely needed because these cancers almost never spread to other parts of the body.
+Staging of basal cell and squamous cell skin cancers is rarely needed because these cancers almost never spread to other parts of the body.